Is becoming a risk management specialist right for me?

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Risk Management Specialist

 Throughout their careers, risk management specialists will have to attend training and developmental classes to stay abreast of current issues and latest practices, keeping them relevant in the field.
-They must be interested in personal development, as they must keep themselves knowledgeable about current legislation that could potentially impact the organization in which they are working.
+They must be interested in personal development, as they need to keep themselves knowledgeable about current legislation that could potentially impact the organization for which they work.